ava-share/osm_loader/README.md

 - driver-facing alert logic
 - ROS2 topic publishing for visualization

-This makes the OSM data usable not only as an offline map-analysis output, but also as a live-style driver-assistance input that can be connected to vehicle odometry, Mapviz, and future autonomous-driving modules.
+This makes the OSM data usable not only as an offline map-analysis output, but also as driver-assistance input that can be connected to vehicle odometry, Mapviz, and future autonomous-driving modules.